 Miami's worst intersections for cyclists are:

 - North Miami at Griffing Boulevard and NE 125th Street

 - NE Second Avenue and NE Sixth Street

 - Eighth Street and Ocean Drive in South Beach

-Traffic analysts say the barriers don't alleviate traffic and safety experts also say that the fees and porous barriers encourage "lane diving."
-On busy highways, like Interstate 95, drivers in that lane realize they need to exist quickly and swerve over the poles, cross four, five lanes of traffic, and cause accidents.
-Lane-diving can often lead to major accidents because unsuspecting commuters typically have no idea if a car is about to burst through the poles.
+Traffic analysts say the barriers don't alleviate traffic, and safety experts also say that the fees and porous barriers encourage "lane diving."
+On busy highways, like Interstate 95, drivers in that lane realize they need to exit quickly, and so they swerve over the poles, cross four, five lanes of traffic, and cause accidents.
+Lane-diving can often lead to significant accidents because unsuspecting commuters typically have no idea if a car is about to burst through the poles.

 Injured in a Car Accident in Miami?
 We Can Help!

 The main cause of car accidents in Miami is reckless driving.
 If the other driver's negligence causes an accident that results in physical and material damage, you are entitled to file a car accident claim.

 To increase your chances of having a successful claim, you should let an experienced car accident lawyer represent you.
 The Law Offices of Sean M. Cleary can help you gather the necessary evidence that will support your case and maximize your chance of recovering rightful compensation.
 We can gather accurate proof because now there are video cameras in many intersections.
 Accessing these recordings allows us to determine which driver is at fault and how severe the negligence is.

 The bottom line is that Miami's intersections are some of the most dangerous places for drivers.
 The most important thing you can do to mitigate the risks is to pay more attention while driving: